Arabic Language Study Abroad Program

 There are just a few specific forms, as well as writing an academic statement for this program, that you'll need to complete along with your IFSA-Butler application.
 The forms can be found under the Forms tab and information on the academic statement can be found under the Academic tab.

 Academic StructureThe Arabic Language program at Alexandria University is a semester or year long study abroad program.
-Students wishing to study on this program for the year would do the Intensive track both semesters and during the spring semester would substitute the mandatory program core course with the Politics and Media course or the Egyptology course.
+Students wishing to study on this program for the year should talk to the program advisor in order to review what their spring semester options will be.

 RegistrationYou must take a full course load as determined by IFSA-Butler.
 The program courses and credits you take must equal a total of 16 U.S. semester credit hours.
 The number of classes a student takes depends on the program track option (regular or intensive) selected.
 Credit will be awarded on a Butler University transcript based on a typical U.S. full course load.
 All courses are graded on an A–F scale, and there is no provision for pass/fail or auditing courses.
 You are not allowed to register for online, distance education or hybrid courses.